EPIC HOCKEY ICE MELT TOURNAMENT RULES:

 for a tie none (0) for a loss.

-Playoffs: Top two teams will play for the “A” side while the two bottom teams will play for the “B” side.
-If teams are tied it goes to :
+Playoffs: Top two teams will play for the “A” side, the two middle teams will play for the “B” side and the two bottom teams will play for the “C” side.

 OVERTIME: If teams are tied at the end of regulation time, there will be a two (2) minute break with no ice flood.
 Teams will not change ends.
 After the break five (5) minutes will be put on the clock and played out at stop time with three (3) skaters and a goalie on each side.
 The first team that scores shall be declared the winner at any point during the overtime.
 If there is still a tie at the end of the five (5) minutes there will be a shootout to declare the winner.